On amending the Maskin's sufficiency theorem by using complex numbers: Amending the Maskin's sufficiency theorem

 \subsection{Main result}

-\textbf{Proposition 1}: For $n\geq 3$, suppose the agents communicate with the designer through channels.
+\textbf{Proposition 1}: For $n\geq 3$, suppose the agents send messages to the designer indirectly.
 Consider an SCR $F$ that satisfies monotonicity and no-veto.
-Suppose the designer uses the Maskin's mechanism $\Gamma$ and condition $\lambda$ is satisfied, then in state $\bar{t}$ the agents can sign a self-enforcing agreement to make the Pareto-inefficient outcome $F(\bar{t})$ not be yielded in Nash equilibrium.
+Suppose the designer uses the Maskin's mechanism $\Gamma$ and condition $\lambda$ is satisfied, then in state $\bar{t}$ the agents can sign the agreement \emph{ComplexMessage} to make the Pareto-inefficient outcome $F(\bar{t})$ not be yielded in Nash equilibrium.